mashupbots/socko/README.md

   * Serving of static files

-## What Socko does not and will not support
+## Anti-Features

-* Socko does not run in a servlet.
+* Socko is not a servlet.
 We use Netty instead.

 * Socko is not a web application or MVC framework like Lift or Play.
-It does not perform server based HTML templating.
+It does not perform server side HTML templating.
 We use client side javascript libraries like EmberJS and BackboneJS instead.

 * Socko does not store session data or cache application data.
 We use HTML5 local storage instead.

 ## Quick Start

 Coming soon

 ## RoadMap